Title

 Quezon City Ordinance No. SP-2327, S-2014, aims to enhance maternal and infant health by establishing a home visiting program for low-income pregnant women and mothers with infants, providing essential health education and services while prohibiting any advocacy for abortion.

-'Low income' means, with respect to an individual or family, having an income below the official poverty line as defined by the Department of Budget and Management.
+“Low income” means below the official income poverty line defined by the Department of Budget and Management (DBM).

-Barangay health centers must designate appropriate health professionals or qualified non-professionals to deliver maternal and infant health services under the supervision of the City Health Officer.
+Each barangay health center must designate an appropriate health professional or qualified non-professional to deliver maternal and child health services at home, acting under the supervision of the City Health Officer.

-Any maternal and infant health service under the ordinance shall not advocate, promote, or encourage abortion.
+Section 5 prohibits any maternal and infant health service made available under the ordinance from advocating, promoting, or encouraging abortion.

-An amount is to be earmarked annually from the city's general budget for the conduct of trainings and seminars for health personnel and for producing maternal and infant health related materials to be disseminated to beneficiaries.
+It requires that an amount be earmarked annually from the city’s general budget for trainings and seminars of health personnel and for production of maternal and infant health-related materials.

-The City Health Department is tasked with formulating the rules and regulations necessary for the effective implementation of the ordinance.
+It authorizes the City Health Department to formulate the implementing rules and regulations necessary for effective implementation of the ordinance.

 Analyze Cases Smarter, Faster